 Universal Living Wage

-In 1997, a formula was created that fixes the Federal Minimum Wage.
+In 1997, Richard R. Troxell created a unique formula that fixes the Federal Minimum Wage.
 Using existing government guidelines, a three pronged formula was devised that ensures that a person who works 40 hours in a week (be it from one job or more), will be able to afford basic food, clothing, and shelter (utilities included) wherever that work is done throughout the United States.

 In April 2001, the Universal Living Wage Campaign was launched and simultaneously went on line at www.UniversalLivingWage.org Note.
 ULW is a committee of House the Homeless, Inc. In total, 43,000 letters were sent to Unions, Faith Based Organizations, Non-Profits and Businesses.
 This created a data base of endorsing entities.